Dear readers of ADxS.org, please forgive the disruption.

 • High-protein meals increased cortisol levels, in contrast to low-protein meals49

-• Food intake increased cortisol levels in 37 of 40 subjects50
+• Food intake increased cortisol levels in 37 out of 40 test subjects50

-• In women, the cortisol response might be more determined by metabolic effects than in men6
+• In women, the cortisol response may be more strongly determined by metabolic effects than in men6

 2.2.
 Inhibits cortisol